-A few blocks away from the renowned Reed College is Eastmoreland where home prices range from mid $500,000s and quickly go up from there.
-You’ll see a mix of different architecture here, from Victorian style or Craftsman.
-Like Laurelhurst, Eastmoreland has the equal old time charm and character.
-The streets are full of old growth trees along the sidewalk.
+A few blocks away from renowned Reed College is Eastmoreland, where home prices start in the mid $500,000s and quickly go up from there.
+You’ll see a mix of different architecture here, from Victorian-style to Craftsman.
+Like Laurelhurst, Eastmoreland has an equal old-time charm and character.
+The streets are full of old-growth trees along the sidewalk.
 Its elegance is unmistakable.
-There used to be, and it still has, many Reed College professors who like to live in this neighborhood due to its proximity.
+There used to be (and still are) many Reed College professors who like to live in this neighborhood due to its proximity.

-Eastmoreland offers home buyers cozy Bungalows to lavish estates in a range of architectural styles popular in the 1920’s and 1930’s.
-Impressive Tudors and Colonials overlook Johnson Creek and the Eastmoreland Golf Course.
-With the look of yesteryear and most interiors have been renovated.
+Eastmoreland offers homebuyers cozy Bungalows and lavish estates in a range of architectural styles popular in the 1920s and 1930s.
+Impressive Tudors and Colonials overlook Johnson Creek and the Eastmoreland Golf Course, with the look of yesteryear and most interiors have been renovated.

 Eastmoreland is the home of Reed College, a well-regarded liberal arts college founded in 1908.